 volver, regresar

-Although she's forty, she's going back to University to study French.
+Although she's forty, she's going back to

 GO DOWN